SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/source-templates/linux.md

 If not already present, the following [Fields](/docs/manage/fields/) are created as part of source template creation.

 - **`sumo.datasource`**.
 Fixed value of **linux**.
 - **`deployment.environment`** User configured field at the time of collector installation.
 This identifies the environment where the linux system resides.
-For example: dev, prod or qa.
+For example: dev, prod, or qa.
 - **`host.group`**.
 This is a collector level field and is user configured (at the time of collector installation).
-Through this, the linux host group is identified.
+This identifies the linux host group.
 - **`host.name`**.
 This is tagged through the resourcedetection processor.
 It holds the value of the host name where the OTel collector is installed.

 ## Prerequisites